dpazavalos/Itermark/README.md

 Unintended side effect: OrderedDicts show up as `ItermarkOrDict`.
 While it looks nice, it does not assist in tracking lower bounds.
 Development is not seeking to replicate among default types at this time

+Itermark extendsdefault types, however some default types will naturally not play well with Itermark, esp in regards to ItermarkIndicator.
+If a builtin function moves or removes ItermarkIndicator, itermark can no longer track lower bound and when decrementing will loop from 0 to -1.
+Work in
+    progress on extending default functions with itermark support on each type